Login

 Patient Information Leaflets

-Cervical and Thoracic cases are excluded and should be referred to Pain Clinic or Neurosurgery Depending On Clinical Requirement
+• Cervical and thoracic cases are excluded and should be referred to Pain Clinic or spinal surgery depending on clinical requirement.

-Please note an MRI is required for all Neurosurgical referrals
+• Please note an MRI is not required for Spinal Interface.

 The Cauda Equina Pathway Remains Unchanged